zifanzhou1024/LampCrusher2/REPORT.md

 - **Performance Optimization:** Balancing high-quality post-processing (TAA, PBR lighting) with real-time performance on the web.
 - **Physics Accuracy:** Implementing stable and responsive collision detection and resolution with soft-body dynamics.
-- **Shader Complexity:** Developing and debugging advanced shaders (such as the smoke effect and TAA) required careful tuning and validation.
+- **Shader Complexity:** Developing and debugging advanced shaders (such as TAA or skinning) required careful tuning and validation.

 ### Future Improvements